nxtcoreee3/Lightning/README.md

 # Lightning
 Lightning 🚀

 Lightning is a real-time face-tracking and prediction app that starts on Swift for iPad and will be expanded to support more devices and operating systems in the future.
-It uses Vision and AVFoundation to track facial features, predict head movement, and display an AI-style HUD with dynamic indicators.
+It uses Vision and AVFoundation to track facial features, predict head movement, and display an clean HUD with dynamic indicators.

 Features
 	•	Live camera feed with green bounding box around detected faces